businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 *   **Summarization and Synthesis:**  Use NotebookLM's summarization features to extract key information from sources related to specific activities.
 Synthesize information from multiple sources to build a comprehensive picture of each activity's impact.
 *   **Chat Feature (Strategically):**  Utilize NotebookLM's chat feature to ask targeted questions about specific activities, WTP/SOC impacts, or competitive benchmarking.
 Capture and organize the insights you gain from the chat.

-**F. Exercise: Mapping Key Activities and their Link to Competitive Advantage**
+**Exercise: Mapping Key Activities and their Link to Competitive Advantage**

 To synthesize your Activity Analysis, complete the following exercise in your NotebookLM: